yudityaartha/Growth-Analytics-Skilltest-Project/README.md

-# Growth Data Analyst – Case Study
+# Data Analytics – Case Study

 This project is a skill test completed as part of the Data Analyst recruitment process on **Aug 2025**.
 It includes data cleaning, profitability analysis, and business insights with actionable recommendations.